GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/one_click_install.md

 triggers the installation of Anthos on bare metal on the provisioned VMs.
 The installation is triggered from inside the _admin workstation_ VM.

 Upon completion the Terraform script will print the following output to the console.
-This shows how to SSH into into the _admin_workstation_ and monitor the installation process.
 ```sh
 ################################################################################
 #          SSH into the admin host and check the installation progress         #